Manjeete/passport-with-mongoose/README.md

-# Register and Login System with Mobile Otp, Facebook and Google using Passport.js
+# Register and Login System